-All employees of the HCSO are encouraged to cooperate with representatives of the EEOC and the Texas Commission on Human Rights in matters pertaining to employment practices.
-Nevertheless, employees who are contacted by representatives of EEOC or the Texas Commission on Human Rights in connection with an investigation of a charge of discrimination shall notify the Human Resources Division of all such contacts.
+G. EEOC / Texas Commission on Human Rights: All employees are encouraged to cooperate with representatives of the EEOC and the Texas Commission on Human Rights in matters pertaining to employment practices.
+Nevertheless, employees who are contacted by representatives of EEOC or the Texas Commission on Human Rights in connection with an investigation of a charge of discrimination shall notify the H.E.A.R.D of all such contacts.

 H. Investigations: Internal inquiries or investigations relating to charges of employment discrimination, harassment, or unfair employment practices will be conducted by appropriate personnel.

-Employees who require accommodations applicable to state and federal laws shall make request in writing and provide documentation of the necessitating condition to the Human Resources director.
+I. Accommodation: Employees who require accommodations applicable to state and federal laws shall make request in writing and provide documentation of the necessitating condition to the H.E.A.R.D director.

 This policy has been revised on the below listed dates:

 April 21, 2009